-England has 34 county councils, 238 non-metropolitan district councils (local authorities outside of big cities) and 82 unitary authorities (a one tier local authority).
-In the United Kingdom's capital city of London, there are 32 boroughs as well as the Corporation of the City of London, which is the city's financial district.
-The Greater London Authority, set up in 2000, is considered a regional authority.
+England has 27 county councils, 36 metropolitan district councils, 201 non-metropolitan district councils (local authorities outside of big cities) and 55 unitary authorities (a one tier local authority).
+In the United Kingdom's capital city of London, there are 33 boroughs, including the Corporation of the City of London, which is the city's financial district.
+The lsles of Scilly also have the status of county council.